jasonrandrews/arm-software-developers/content/en/devsummit22/build.md

 ```console
 ./out/debug/chip-tool onoff off 0x11 1
 ```
-And observe the `chip-lighting-app` log:
+And observe the `lighting-app` log:
 ```
 [TIMESTAMP][INSTANCEID] CHIP:ZCL: On/Off set value: 1 0
 [TIMESTAMP][INSTANCEID] CHIP:ZCL: Toggle on/off from 1 to 0